There’s no specific way to say “Good morning” in French – at least not in French spoken in France.

 Bonjour first thing in the morning might seem weirdly formal to you at first.
 I know that was the case for me.
 But I can tell you firsthand that it’s what French people really do say to each other.
 For instance, when we’re not just nodding to each other in a tired fog, my husband will greet me with Bonjour.

-So this is the best French “Good morning” for formal or informal occasions.
+So this is the best French “Good morning” for formal or informal occasions and the first greeting we teach in our conversational French course.

 The “ ‘morning” “Good morning”: Salut